Trismegiste/RADBundle/README.rst

 - You have just created your entity with strong assertions and you need to check if validations are OK now and will be OK in the future after any change in the code.
 - Your are in a hurry and you need to refactor one or many bundles.
-Then, you discover that the sub-directory DirtyBundle/Test/ is empty, you are doomed !
+Then, you discover that the sub-directory DirtyBundle/Tests/ is empty, you are doomed !

-How
----
 Then, you have 2 choices :

 - refactoring without unit testing.
 This is like playing russian roulette with a machine gun